 The U.S. Congress, state legislatures, and federal and state agencies from time to time propose and adopt initiatives aimed at cost containment, which could impact our ability to sell our drug products profitably.
 For example, in March 2010, the Patient Protection and Affordable Care Act, and the associated reconciliation bill, which we refer to collectively as the Health Care Reform Law was enacted, and was a sweeping law intended to broaden access to health insurance, reduce or constrain the growth of healthcare spending, enhance remedies against fraud and abuse, add new transparency requirements (inclusive of price increases) for healthcare and health insurance industries, impose new taxes and fees on the health industry and impose additional health policy reforms.
-Effective October 1st, 2010, the Health Care Reform Law revised the definition of "average manufacturer price" for reporting purposes, which could increase the amount of all Medicaid drug rebates.
+Effective October 1, 2010, the Health Care Reform Law revised the definition of "average manufacturer price" for reporting purposes, which could increase the amount of all Medicaid drug rebates.
 On January 21, 2016, the Centers for Medicare and Medicaid Services, or CMS, finalized a rule detailing reforms to the rebate and reimbursement systems for Medicaid prescription drugs.
 This final rule was intended to save taxpayers billions and ultimately improve beneficiary access to prescription drugs.
-The final rule allowed manufacturers to recalculate the baseline "average manufacturer price" and includes US territories in the calculation of "average manufacturer price" and "best price" effective April 1st, 2017.
-Further, the new law imposes a significant annual fee on companies that manufacture or import certain branded prescription drug products and biologic agents.
+The final rule allowed manufacturers to recalculate the baseline "average manufacturer price" and includes U.S. territories in the calculation of "average manufacturer price" and "best price" effective April 1, 2017.
+Further, the new law imposed a significant annual fee on companies that manufacture or import certain branded prescription drug products and biologic agents.
+On December 31, 2020, CMS issued a final rule to support state flexibility to enter into value-based purchasing arrangements, or VBPs, with manufacturers for prescription drugs and to provide manufacturers with regulatory support to enter into VBPs with payers, including Medicaid.
+This final rule is intended in part to further value-based payment arrangements.
+Implementation of certain aspects of this final rule has been delayed pursuant to a final rule issued by CMS on November 19, 2021.
 Substantial new provisions affecting compliance also have been enacted, which may require us to modify our business practices with healthcare practitioners, and also may increase our regulatory burdens and operating costs.